Most Famous Logos With a Face

 Logo Whistling Straits

-This is a luxury resort from the United States, located in the state of Wisconsin.
+This is a luxury resort from the United States located in Wisconsin.
 Its visual identity is the face of a fictional character, drawn in thin dark blue strokes and tinted flesh-colored.
 The Whistling Straits luxury vacation resort chose the logo based on mythology.
-The fact that it depicts the god of wind, so the lines are flowing, curly, and “moving.”
+The fact that it depicts the god of wind means the lines are flowing, curly, and “moving.”
 In some places, they resemble a leafy ornament.
-The designers did their best to make the symbol match the name of the resort.
+The designers did their best to make the symbol match the resort’s name.

 Goodwill